Erith & Belvedere F.C.: History

 Erith & Belvedere were Division One champions in 1981–82, earning promotion to the Southern Division of the Southern League.
 They remained in the division until being moved to the Eastern Division in 1999.
 After several seasons of struggling, the club dropped back into the Kent League in 2005.
 In 2012–13 they were league champions; going into the final match they needed to win and better VCD Athletic's result by a margin of five goals.
 A 7–1 win secured the title and promotion to Division One North of the Isthmian League.
 However, the following season saw them finish bottom of the division, resulting in relegation back to the Kent League, now renamed the Southern Counties East League.
 In 2016–17 they finished bottom of the league's Premier Division and were relegated to Division One.
 The 2018–19 season saw the club finish as runners-up in Division One, earning promotion back to the Premier Division.
+They were Premier Division champions in 2022–23 and were promoted to the South East Division of the Isthmian League.
+However, the club finished bottom of the South East Division the following season, and were relegated back to the Premier Division of the Southern Counties East League.